 While CPUs are commonly divided into physical cores, they are also sometimes further divided into virtual cores, or threads via what is referred to as hyperthreading.
 These threads exist as virtualized, partitioned processing units that allow further multitasking and parallel computing potential.
 When discussing CPU specifications, it is important to consider both the number of physical cores as well as the number of threads.
 Generally speaking, modern CPUs have twice as many threads as physical cores.

-InMotion Hosting dedicated servers offer a variety of different multi-core CPU options.
-For example, the Intel Xeon E3-1246 v3 comes with 4 cores and 8 threads, while the Intel Dual Xeon Silver 4214 comes in a 12 core and 24 thread variant as well as a 24 core and 48 thread variant.
-These options give you a greater range of customization for your dedicated server while providing state-of-the-art, high-performance processing capabilities.
+InMotion Hosting’s dedicated servers offer a variety of different multi-core CPU options to give you a greater range of customization for your dedicated server while providing state-of-the-art, high-performance processing capabilities.

 Advanced CPU Specifications